Idalia strengthens to a hurricane, pushing a surge of ocean water toward Florida

 Tampa International Airport and St. Pete-Clearwater International Airport said they would close on Tuesday, and the Sunrail commuter rail service in Orlando was being suspended.

-“The property — we can rebuild someone’s home,” DeSantis said during a news conference Monday.
-“You can’t unring the bell, though, if somebody stays in harm’s way and does battle with Mother Nature."

-DeSantis said the Florida Department of Transportation would waive tolls on highways in the Tampa area and the Big Bend starting at 4 a.m.
-Tuesday to help ease any burden on people in the path of the storm.

-Large parts of the western coast of Florida are at risk for storm surges and floods.
-Evacuation notices have been issued in 21 counties with mandatory orders for some people in eight of those counties.
-Many of the notices were for people in low-lying and coastal areas, for those living in structures such as mobile and manufactured homes, recreational vehicles and boats, and for people who would be vulnerable in a power outage.
+With a large stretch of Florida's western coast at risk for storm surges and floods, evacuation notices have been issued in 21 counties with mandatory orders for some people in eight of those counties.
+Many of the notices were for low-lying and coastal areas, people living in structures such as mobile and manufactured homes, recreational vehicles and boats, and for people who would be vulnerable in a power outage.

 “Once the storm surge comes in, help may not be available to reach you,” the county said in a public advisory.